microsoft/onnxruntime/docs/get-started/with-mobile.md

 ---
-title: ONNX Runtime Mobile
+title: Mobile
-has_children: true
-nav_order: 8
+nav_order: 10
 # manual TOC as we don't want some low level things to appear in it, but they need to be children of this page
 # for the navigation to work as desired. e.g. doco on scripts mentioned in Model Export Helpers
+parent: Get Started
 has_toc: false
 redirect_from: /docs/reference/mobile

 ---

-# ONNX Runtime Mobile
+# Get started with ONNX Runtime Mobile
 ORT Mobile allows you to run model inferencing on mobile devices (iOS and Android).

-## Reference
+## Reference Content
 * [Install ONNX Runtime Mobile](./../install/index.md#install-on-web-and-mobile)
 * [Tutorials: Deploy on mobile](./../tutorials/mobile/index.md)
 * Build from source: [Android](./../build/android.html) / [iOS](./../build/ios.md)